Types of Research Activity

 Research Career Award (K06): To assist institutions in supporting established investigators of high competency for the duration of their careers.
 New grants are no longer awarded.

-Academic Award (K07): To support an individual with an academic appointment to introduce or improve a disease curriculum that will enhance the academic or research environment of the applicant institution as well as further the individual's own career.
+Academic Award (K07): To support an individual with an academic appointment to introduce or improve a disease curriculum that will enhance the academic or research environment of the applicant institution as well as further the individuals own career.
 This award series includes the Preventive Cardiology Academic Award, the Preventive Pulmonary Academic Award, the Transfusion Medicine Academic Award, and the Systemic Pulmonary and Vascular Diseases Academic Awards, the Asthma Academic Award, the Tuberculosis Academic Award, the Sleep Academic Award, the Nutrition Academic Award, and the Cultural Competence and Health Disparities Academic Award.
-Currently, only the Sleep Academic Award and the Cultural Competence and Health Disparities Academic Award programs are being supported.
+Currently, the Cultural Competence and Health Disparities Academic Award program is being supported.

 Clinical Investigator Development Award (K08): To provide an opportunity for clinically trained physicians to develop research skills and gain experience in advanced research methods and experimental approaches in basic and applied sciences relevant to cardiovascular, pulmonary, and hematological diseases.
 This award was developed to encourage clinical investigators to engage in research in specific areas designated by the Institute.